 Inevitably, given the scale of the estate, Kingsclere’s history has been a story of a succession of rich men as well as trainers.
 The first of these was Sir Joseph Hawley, a colourful figure of the Victorian turf, who kept strict control of stable administration and the placing of horses, employing trainers largely as glorified stud grooms.
 After running a very successful stable in converted farm buildings at nearby Cannons Heath for many years, with a young John Porter employed as his private trainer, Hawley built a new yard at Kingsclere in 1867.
 It was considerably smaller than the present yard and the trainer’s status was reflected in the tiny cottage in which he was expected to live.

-However in Porter, Hawley had found a trainer with a touch of genius and within two years he had trained a Derby winner when Blue Gown took the 1868 event at Epsom.
+In Porter, however, Hawley had found a trainer with a touch of genius and within two years he had trained a Derby winner when Blue Gown took the 1868 event at Epsom.
 Blue Gown went on to win the Ascot Gold Cup that same year and became the first in a long succession of top class horses to emanate from Porter’s yard at Kingsclere.
-Eight years after appointing Porter, Hawley died, generously including a clause in his will giving his young trainer the option to purchase the estate for £4,000, half what it had originally cost.
+Eight years after appointing Porter, Hawley died, generously including a clause in his will giving the young trainer the option to purchase the estate for £4,000, half of what it had originally cost.
 The ambitious Porter, who was rapidly becoming the leading trainer of his day, exercised the option and set about transforming the yard into a model of its type.

-In his autobiography he describes the process: “I was very anxious that the architect should embody in his designs the ideas I had formed regarding the requirements of a racing stable; so when I was convalescent (Porter had been struck down with typhoid) I obtained a drawing board, T-square, pencil and paper and set to work to prepare some plans”.
-Porter did an excellent job; more than a century later, the old yard works as well as ever.
-It has lasting beauty that derives from being utterly functional; spacious airy boxes; excellent drainage and no slippery surfaces.
+In his autobiography he describes the process: I was very anxious that the architect should embody in his designs the ideas I had formed regarding the requirements of a racing stable; so when I was convalescent (Porter had been struck down with typhoid) I obtained a drawing board, T-square, pencil and paper and set to work to prepare some plans.
+Porter did an excellent job.
+More than a century later the old yard works as well as ever.
+It has lasting beauty that derives from being utterly functional, with spacious airy boxes, excellent drainage and no slippery surfaces.
 Such is the air of permanence and solidity about the place that it seems probable that it will still be working perfectly in another hundred years.

-Despite training 23 classic winners for some of the most notable people in the land, including the Prince of Wales, Porter’s thoughts in retirement reveal the perennial insecurity of the trainer’s lot.
-“Experience had proved to me that the emoluments I received as a trainer merely provided sufficient to live upon.
+Despite training 23 classic winners for some of the most notable people in the land, Porter’s thoughts in retirement reveal the perennial insecurity of the trainer’s lot.
+“Experience has proved to me that the emoluments I received as a trainer merely provided sufficient to live upon.
 There was no surplus to put in the bank.
-Any money I have saved has come to me in the form of presents from my patrons and as a result of fortunate speculations in bloodstock”.
+Any money I have saved has come to me in the form of presents from my patrons and as a result of fortunate speculations in bloodstock.”

 Even before Porter’s retirement in 1905 the estate cost so much to maintain that it had been reconstituted as ‘Kingsclere Ltd’, a syndicate involving the Dukes of Portland and Westminster.
-After Porter’s retirement they employed William Waugh who trained successfully at Kingsclere from 1906-1924.
-Amongst his biggest winners were Troutbeck (1906 St Leger), Winkipop (1910 1,000 Guineas) and Clarissimus 1916 (2,000 Guineas).
+After Porter’s retirement they employed William Waugh, who trained successfully at Kingsclere from 1906 to 1924.
+Amongst his biggest winners were Troutbeck (1906 St Leger), Winkipop (1910 1,000 Guineas) and Clarissimus (1916 2,000 Guineas).
 A fallow period ensued between 1924 and 1934, when training resumed under the control of Fred Butters, younger brother of the Aga Khan’s trainer, who added to the Kingsclere roll of honour by training Midday Sun to win the Derby of 1937.
 Two years later war broke out and Kingsclere’s gallops were silent once more.